 Rich, smooth, fluffy, delicious, dark chocolate mousse…It doesn’t get much dreamier than this!
 And believe it or not, this decadent dessert comes together in about 10 minutes.

 I’ve been thinking about Valentine’s Day and desserts…I think about desserts a lot – but more recently, I’ve been thinking about what desserts would complete a romantic Valentine dinner for two.
 Of course, I always come back to chocolate – chocolate-covered strawberries, chocolate lava cake, chocolate pudding… So I finally decided I wanted to create a chocolate mouse that was as easy as it was delicious.
 But any day is a good day to eat chocolate, am I right?
 So if you are craving chocolate, look no further; I’ve got you covered!

 You’ll often see mousse made with eggs.
-Some versions use raw eggs and other versions have you cook on the stove.
-I wanted to create a version that left out the eggs all together, but still had the rich decadence that mousse is known for.
+Some will even use raw eggs.
+I wanted to create a version that left the eggs out altogether but still had the rich decadence that mousse is known for.
 Eggs are used to help thicken the mousse and also add to its richness.
 I chose instead to use unflavored gelatin to help thicken the mousse.
 Leaving out the eggs also eliminates the need to cook the mousse, which allows this recipe to come together extremely fast – 10 minutes, to be exact!

 For this Recipe:

 - To start with, you always want to chill your bowl and beaters when you are whipping cream.
-Basically, cream whips better when it’s cold and you don’t want your equipment warming up your cream.
-If the cream is good and cold, along with your equipment , you’ll have lighter and fluffier whipped cream.
-The best way to quickly chill your bowl and beaters is to place them in the freezer for about 20 minutes before you start the mousse.
+Cream whips up better when it’s cold, and you don’t want your equipment warming up the cream.
+If the cream and your equipment are good and cold, you’ll have lighter and fluffier whipped cream.
+The best way to quickly chill your bowl and beaters is to place them in the freezer for about 20 minutes before starting the mousse.

 - Next, add the unflavored gelatin and cold water to a small bowl.
 Stir and let stand for 5 minutes to allow the gelatin to soften.